 nb_steps=1000000)

-The Epsilon Greedy policy selects the action with highest Q value and only select random action in certain probablilty as “eps”.
-The anneling policy controls the value of “eps” from 1.0 to 0.1 in 1 million steps.
-So the action taken at the beginning towards the exploration (high value of “eps”), and gradually the action will toward the exploitation and fllow the Q value (low value of “eps”).
+The Epsilon Greedy Policy selects the action with highest Q value and only selects random action with a specfied probability given by “eps”.
+There is no change in the value of “eps” during training.
+On the other hand, the annealing policy allows the control of the values of “eps” from 1.0 to 0.1 in 1 million steps.
+Therefore, the action taken at the beginning of training will include more exploration (high value of “eps”), and gradually the action will move toward exploitation by following actions with the highest Q value (low value of “eps”).

-The Boltzmann Q Policy determins Q value based on the probabilty, and selects the action randomly based on Q value.
-It towards to exploration all the ways from the beginning to the end.
+The Boltzmann Q Policy chooses its action based on a weighted probabilities of all actions’ estimated Q-values, instead of the binary distinction that Epsilon Greedy Policy employs to guide its selection of action.
+For example, Epsilon Greedy Policy will treat the second best action as having the same magnitude as the least optimal action, and therefore not consider this action for selection.
+But Boltzmann Q Policy would distinguised between the second best action and the least optimal action for its selection, which would help it to focus attention on more promising but least optimal actions.

-Since the enviroment “BreakoutDeterministic-v0” repeats the same action 25% of the time as the previous action, the Annealing Epsilon Greedy policy is more suitable for achiving better results.
-And the test resuls prove the conclusion as shown in Fig 4-5 and Fig 4-6.
-The average rewards reach 33.40 with Annealing Epsilon Greedy, and are 519% higher than Boltzmann Q Policy (5.40).
+Since the enviroment “BreakoutDeterministic-v0” repeats the previous action 25% of the time in the current step, the Annealing Epsilon Greedy Policy is more suitable for acheiving better results.
+And the test results proved the conclusion as shown in Fig 4-5 and Fig 4-6.
+The average rewards reached 33.40 with Annealing Epsilon Greedy Policy, and are 519% higher than Boltzmann Q Policy’s reward of 5.40.

 Fig 4-3 Annealing Epsilon Greedy Policy